Published:

 Conching is a method used in the production of chocolate since its invention by Rodolphe Lindt in 1879.
 This technique, which involves stirring the product at high temperature for several hours, gives it a fine, velvety texture and enhances particular flavors.

-The processing of Modica Chocolate, which is based on Mayan and Aztec traditions, does not make use of conching, thus preserving the original granular texture that distinguishes this specialty.
+It should be stressed that Modica Chocolate does not make use of conching, thus preserving the original granular texture that distinguishes this specialty.
 (Read more in the article dedicated to the History of Modica Chocolate)

 Making Modica Chocolate.